 If you do too much at once the brain will become fatigued quickly.
 Subconscious re-programming will only work when the brain is in a rested and relaxed state.
 When you feel overwhelmed, take a break.
 Slowly over time, the brain will gain tolerance to these new activities if you do not go into stimulus overload.

-Freedom from the chains of emotional addiction will not only create happiness, but it also creates bodily health.
+Freedom from the chains of emotional addiction will not only create happiness but also create bodily health.
 Allowing your body to rest from these chemical “fixes” will allow its physiological processes of natural healing, or homeostasis, to take place.
-You will start to see not only emotional benefits but also physical ones as it regains its natural balances.
+You will start to see not only emotional benefits but also physical ones as it regains their natural balance.